-Entry Process Pattern Description Name The name of the pattern.
-Author The name of the creator of the pattern.
-Version The current version number of the pattern.
-Important during evolution of a pattern.
-Also Known As Other possible names of the pattern, if any available.
-Keywords Some important words describing the context and the intent of the pattern.
-Intent A concise summary of the pattern's rationale and intent.
-It mentions the particular development issue or problem that is addressed by the pattern.
-Problem The problem the pattern addresses, including a discussion of the specific development task, i.e. the realized activity, and its associated forces.
-Moreover the problem description may contain information with respect to consumers, competitors, and the market situation.
-Solution A solution may suggest certain activities to be applied to solve a certain problem.
+- Intent: A concise summary of the pattern's rationale and intent.
+It mentions the particular development issue or problem that is addressed by the pattern. - Problem: The problem the pattern addresses, including a discussion of the specific development task, i.e. the realized activity, and its associated forces.
+Moreover the problem description may contain information with respect to consumers, competitors, and the market situation. - Solution: A solution may suggest certain activities to be applied to solve a certain problem.
 Possibly an order may be given in which to perform these activities, or alternatives may be proposed.
-Besides that the solution comprises methodical guidelines and concrete recommendations.
+Besides that the solution comprises methodical guide-lines and concrete recommendations.
 A solution shows a possible answer to balance the various forces that drove the project into the current situation.
 The solution includes a list of activities for execution.
 In contrast to these activities, the activity realized by the process pattern is referenced below.
-Moreover the solution depicts the relationships of the initial and result contexts of the executed activities and shows how the activities are combined.
-Realized Activity The name of the activity for which the pattern provides a strategy of how to execute it.
-Every process pattern realizes one activity.
-Initial Context The internal state of the development project, i.e. the state of the corresponding work products, that allows the application of this process pattern.
-Result Context The expected situation after the process pattern has been applied, i.e. the resulting state of the work products.
-Pros and Cons A short discussion of the results, consequences, and trade-offs associated with the pattern.
+Moreover the solution depicts the relationships of the initial and result contexts of the executed activities and shows how the activities are combined. - Realized Activities: The name of the activities for which the pattern provides a strategy of how to execute it.
+Every process pattern realizes at least one activity. - Initial Context The internal state of the development project, i.e. the state of the corresponding work products, that allows the application of this process pattern. - Result Context: The expected situation after the process pattern has been applied, i.e. the resulting state of the work products. - Pros and Cons: A short discussion of the results, consequences, and tradeoffs associated with the pattern.
 It supports an evaluation of the pattern's usefulness in a concrete project situation.
 The problem description together with the pros and cons of a pattern helps us in choosing from alternatives, that is static and dynamic tailoring.
-Thereby these two pattern elements have a purpose similar to selection guidelines in [22].
-Example Known uses of the pattern in practical development projects.
-These application examples illustrate the acceptance and usefulness of the pattern, but also mention counter-examples and fail- Related Patterns ures.
-A list of related patterns that are either alternatives or useful in conjunction with the described pattern.
+Thereby these two pattern elements have a purpose similar to selection guide-lines in [22].

+- Example: Known uses of the pattern in practical development projects.
+These application examples illustrate the acceptance and usefulness of the pattern, but also mention counter-examples and failures. - Related Patterns: A list of related patterns that are either alternatives or useful in conjunction with the described pattern.